The Horus Heresy: Book 31 to Book 40

-Angels of Caliban tells the story of The Lion's hunt to find his brother Primarch of the Night Lords Conrad Curze across the 500 worlds of Ultramar whilst juggling the responsibilities of being the Lord Protector of Imperium Secundus.
+Angels of Caliban tells the story of The Lion's hunt to find his brother, Primarch of the Night Lords Konrad Curze, across the 500 worlds of Ultramar whilst juggling the responsibilities of being the Lord Protector of Imperium Secundus.
 Simultaneously, the ever-deepening divide of Luther from the first legion takes shape in the book, with definitive decisions being made that will permanently shape the future of The Order and life on Caliban, outside of the watchful eye of Terra and The Lion.